Travel.State.Gov > International Travel > Country Information > Armenia International Travel Information

 Road Conditions and Safety: The information below is provided for general reference only.
 Road conditions in Armenia differ significantly from those in the United States.
 Exercise caution when driving in Armenia.
 Reckless driving is common.
 Drivers frequently ignore traffic laws.

 Public Transportation: Public transportation, while inexpensive, may be unreliable and uncomfortable.
 Sexual assaults have often been reported on public transportation.
 Minibuses are dangerous, overcrowded, poorly maintained, lack seatbelts, and are frequently involved in accidents.
-Traveling by local unregistered taxis without meters can also prove difficult if a price is not agreed to ahead of time.
+Traveling by local unregistered taxis without meters can also prove difficult if a price is not negotiated ahead of time.

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Armenia, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Armenia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.